 The Food Bank of Eastern Michigan relies on donations to serve people in need in our 22 counties year-round.
 During emergencies, monetary donations are vital.
 The COVID-19 outbreak could potentially change how we operate and how people are able to receive food from our partner organizations.
 As a result, unrestricted donations that help us purchase food from retail and farm partners, store food, and ship it are vital.
 If you would like to make a donation to the Food Bank, you can contribute online.

-The state of Michigan is recommending that any events expected to attract more than 25 people be canceled.
 Our community rooms frequently host large community events.
 We recommend that any group using our community rooms follow the state of Michigan’s guidelines when it comes to deciding whether or not to hold their event.

 - General Information: Call our main line, Monday-Friday from 8 a.m. to 4:30 p.m., at (810) 239-4441.